mritchielab/restrander/README.md

 A simple program written to restrand Fastq files.

 Currently uses a (very naive) method of looking through each sequence for a PolyA tail of ~12 consecutive As, and a PolyT tail of ~12 consecutive Ts.
-- If it finds one, and it doesn't also find a PolyT tail, the sequence is assumed to be a forward read.
+- If it finds a PolyA tail, and it doesn't find a PolyT tail, the sequence is assumed to be a forward read.
 - If there's a PolyT tail but no PolyA tail, it is assumed to be a reverse read.
 - If both tails are present, the read is ambiguous.